Xilinx/RFNoC-HLS-ATSC-RX/README.md

 ![gr-buffers](https://github.com/Xilinx/RFNoC-HLS-ATSC-RX/blob/master/figures/gr_buffers.png?raw=true)

-Deinterleaver and Depad were eventually targeted due to their simplicity or for the sake of completeness around the FEC (forward error correction) blocks.
+Deinterleaver was selected to close the link between the Viterbi (or trellis) and Reed-Solomon decoders.
+Those blocks undo forward error correction encoded by the transmitter.
+Depad was targeted for its simplicity and to be tried as the first block to complete the RFNoC workflow.
+It strips extraneous bytes leaving an MPEG video file as the final output.
 All targeted blocks from the gr-dtv library are boxed out in red:

 ![gr-dtv](https://github.com/Xilinx/RFNoC-HLS-ATSC-RX/blob/master/figures/gr-dtv.png?raw=true)

 The following flowgraph shows 6 of 10 blocks implemented in RFNoC.
 RX Filter was combined with FPLL and DC Blocker was combined with AGC at the HLS source level so that more CEs (Computation Engines) could fit in one FPGA image (combined area utilization of all blocks was not an issue).
 Throttle compensates for a rate mismatch (an action item for future iterations and discussed later).